 1879: John Blackwood dies in October.

-1880: Eliot moves to 4 Cheyne Walk on 3rd December and dies later that month.
+1880: She marries John Cross on 6th May at St. George’s Hannover Square, London.
+They move to 4 Cheyne Walk on 3rd December and Eliot dies later that month.

 When and Where did she Die?